LA1TV/Hyperdeck-Node-Controller/README.md

 Hyperdeck-Node-Controller v0.2
 -------------------------
-A Hyperdeck controller for control over a web interface to fully uttilise the Hyperdeck API
+A Hyperdeck controller for control over a web interface to fully utilise the Hyperdeck API

 #### Current Ability
 * Takes in and parses data buffers from the Hyperdeck.
-* Creates a Hyperdeck instance for a web js server to uttilise.
+* Creates a Hyperdeck instance for a web js server to utilise.
 * Handles requests to be made to the Hyperdeck.

 #### Project goal